Last updated on 2026-02-09

 Career Options

-Graduates of the Mechanical Techniques – CNC program can pursue various career paths in Canada.
+Graduates of the Mechanical Techniques – CNC program can pursue a variety of career paths in Canada.
 Here are some potential job options:

 - CNC Machinist: Operates CNC machines to produce precision parts and tools, ensuring quality and accuracy in manufacturing.